ebekker/ebekker.github.io/_posts/2019-01-08-service-specific-certificate-store.md

 ## ServiceCertStore Tools

-I've wrapped up all this basic functionality along with a bit more error handling and a convenient utility class, and made it available as:
+I've wrapped up all this basic functionality along with a bit more error handling into a convenient utility class, and made it available as:

 * a .NET assembly available on [nuget](https://www.nuget.org/packages/Zyborg.Security.Cryptography.ServiceCertStore/)
 * a PowerShell Module that offers the basic list, add and remove features on the [PowerShell Gallery](https://www.powershellgallery.com/packages/ServiceCertStore)